Plan your custom software project with precision Estimate Now!

 3. Develop the Application

-This involves coding the app’s frontend (UI) and backend (logic and database).
+The development phase involves coding the app’s frontend (UI) and backend (logic and database).
+Before coding begins, the database schema and backend architecture should be finalized to ensure scalability.
 Developers use Jetpack Compose or XML for UI design, Retrofit for API integration, and Room Database or Firebase for data storage.
 Example: A food delivery app requires user authentication, real-time tracking, and a payment gateway.

 4. Test and Debug the App